Kidney Cancer

 Overview

-UCSF's urologic oncologists are internationally recognized experts in the treatment of kidney cancer.
-We offer the most current diagnostic tools and treatments, including surgery, radiation, chemotherapy and immunotherapy, which harnesses the body's immune system to fight the cancer.
-Our patients also have access to the latest experimental therapies being tested in clinical trials.
-In addition, we provide patient education and support groups.
+UCSF's urologic oncologists are internationally recognized experts in the care of people with kidney cancer.
+We use the latest diagnostic tools and treatments, including surgery, radiation, chemotherapy and immunotherapy (a technique that uses the body's immune system to fight cancer).
+Our patients have access to educational resources and support groups, as well as opportunities to participate in clinical trials evaluating new kidney cancer treatments.
+Learn more about the process and potential benefits of participating in a clinical trial.

 Awards & recognition